leighshepperson/stubr/README.md

 ## Example - Auto-Stub

-You can auto-stub modules by setting the `auto_stub` option to true.
+Auto-stub modules by setting the `auto_stub` option to true.
 In this case, if you have not provided a function to stub, it will defer to the original implementation:

 ```elixir
 stubbed = Stubr.stub!([